 In terms of discourse production, the online survey and focus groups were the tools used to collect data.
-Faceto-face interviews were used for the context analysis, coupled with the background knowledge of Syria of the study's team of researchers and coders, who are themselves Syrian researchers, journalists and communication specialists.
-These tools charted a Sampling: One of the most challenging aspects of this study was the sampling.
-This was due to the conflict situation, which had an impact on both the context and ESM themselves, especially vis-à-vis the absence of baseline data, the irregularity of ESM publications, and the limited data on ESM sources.
-For instance, an annual sample of media texts taken every sixth day over a similar process.
+Face-to-face interviews were used for the context analysis, coupled with the background knowledge of Syria of the study's team of researchers and coders, who are themselves Syrian researchers, journalists and communication specialists.
+These tools charted a similar process.
 This started with the design and sampling phases, which were followed by the pilot phase.
 Next was actual implementation, during which data collection and cleaning took place.
 This then fed into the analysis.
 In the case of the focus groups and interviews, analysis benefited from manual coding of responses, with a minor use of the nVIVO program.
 The findings from these tools were then triangulated with the findings from other tools, all of which then fed into the broader CDA framework.
 These findings were then discussed with some ESM staff and in many cases amended according to their suggestions, before ultimate drafting and publishing of the final report.